Intermesh/groupoffice-docs/using/email.rst

 Ubuntu or (other Gnome based Linux OS)
 ``````````````````````````````````````

-Go to Settings -> Details -> "Default applications" and select "Group-Office Assistant" for mail:
+Go to Settings -> Details -> "Default applications" and select "GroupOffice Assistant" for mail:

 .. figure:: /_static/using/email/ubuntu-default-apps.png
    :width: 100%